FerCaSan/app_charts/Readme.md

 # Charts from csv

-To use this project you should:
+To use this project you should do this:

 ```sh
 cd charts_reto